nicolas17/mapillary_apidoc/source/includes/_im.md

-or_rectversions[rects][rect] | Rectangle of detection in normalized coordinates (0 to 1) [North West X, North West Y, South East X, South East Y] or_rectversions[rects][type] | Type of match or_rectversions[rects][user_defined] | True if defined by user or_rectversions[timestamp] | Version and also timestamp of registred version match agains confirmations or_rectversions[user] | User performing detection or_rectversions[package] | Package feeding back against or_done | True if all detections are run on image
+or_rectversions[rects][rect] | Rectangle of detection in normalized coordinates (0 to 1) [North West X, North West Y, South East X, South East Y] or_rectversions[rects][type] | Type of match or_rectversions[rects][user_defined] | True if defined by user or_rectversions[timestamp] | Version and also timestamp of registered version match against confirmations or_rectversions[user] | User performing detection or_rectversions[package] | Package feeding back against or_done | True if all detections are run on image